oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
 * An instance of a Map, MapOf, or Record type MUST NOT have a key of the Null type.
 * An instance of a Map, MapOf, or Record type with a key mapped to a Null value MUST compare as equal to an otherwise identical instance without that key.
-This is the expected behavior of nullable fields.
-* The length of an Array or ArrayOf instance MUST not include Null values after the last non-Null value;
+* The length of an Array, ArrayOf or Record instance MUST not include Null values after the last non-Null value.
-two instances that differ only in the number of trailing Nulls MUST compare as equal.
+* Two Array, ArrayOf or Record instances that differ only in the number of trailing Nulls MUST compare as equal.

 [UML](#uml) Section 7.5 "Types and Multiplicity" defines two properties, isUnique and isOrdered, that constrain the kind and number of values contained in a collection of values.